Gorthin/Python_Crash_Course_Eric_Matthes/README.md

 * [Contact](#contact)

 ## General info
-The repository of hands-on projects at the end of each chapter in Automate the Boring Stuff with Python by Al Sweigart.
+The repository of hands-on projects at the end of each chapter in Python Crash Course by Eric Matthes.

 ## Screenshots
 #![Cover](https://github.com/adrian88szymanski/Python_Crash_Course_Eric_Matthes/blob/master/img/cover.jpg)